Princess Clémentine of Belgium: World War I

-One of the wings of the English residence iwa transformed into a care center, while Clémentine worked in favor of her many Belgian compatriots who had found refuge across the Channel.
+One of the wings of the English residence was transformed into a care center, while Clémentine worked in favor of her many Belgian compatriots who had found refuge across the Channel.
 The Belgian press regularly echoed her activities, stressing that "in this eminently French environment, to which Princess Clémentine brings the Belgian note, we do not forget the recognition due to our noble Allies".
 She patronized many patriotic associations and attended meetings of Belgian war invalids, the League of Belgian Patriots, the Belgian soldier's clothing work, and many other organizations intended to raise funds.
 The events of these associations sometimes consisted of concerts, theatrical mornings, and exhibitions.
 She had contacts with the British royal family, with Paul Hymans (Minister Plenipotentiary in London), and with artists such as the painter James Ensor, the sculptor Victor Rousseau and the musicians Eugène Ysaÿe and Camille Saint-Saëns.

 Throughout the war, Clémentine received visits from her cousin-in-law Queen Elizabeth, who sheltered her children in Great Britain. Élisabeth was reassured to know Clémentine was present.
 Together, Clémentine and Élisabeth worked for the Red Cross.
 Clémentine's children, for their part, continued to live with their parents.
 Their education was quite severe, but it was tempered by real affection.
 Victor sometimes joined Clémentine in presiding over ceremonies under the joint patronage of the King of the Belgians and President Poincaré.
 After the Armistice of 11 November 1918, Victor and Clémentine waited a few more months before returning to Belgium, where their property in Ronchinne had suffered somewhat during the four years of war.